AriFordsham/GHCWiki/records/overloaded-record-fields/design.md

 The bare type variable `b` in the instance head is important, so that we get an instance match from the first two parameters only, then the equality constraint `(b ~ [a])` improves `b`.
 For example, if the constraint `Has (T c) "x" d` is encountered during type inference, the instance will match and generate the constraints `(a ~ c, b ~ d, b ~ [a])`.
 Moreover, the `FldTy` type family ensures that the third parameter is functionally dependent on the first two, which is needed to [avoid ambiguity errors when composing overloaded fields](records/overloaded-record-fields/design#trouble-in-paradise).

-The reason for using a three-parameter class, rather than just two parameters and a type family, is to support the syntactic sugar and improve type inference error messags.
+The reasons for using a three-parameter class, rather than just two parameters and a type family, are (a) to support the syntactic sugar and (b) improve type inference error messages.
 With a two-parameter class we could easily end up inferring types like the following, and it would be hard to reapply the sugar:

 ```wiki
 f :: (Has r "x", Has r "y", FldTy r "x" ~ Int, FldTy r "y" ~ Int) => r -> Int